Creditsafe Group

-The Creditsafe Group is a privately owned multinational provider of on-line company credit scores and credit report information.
-Founded in 1997 the company has expanded and now has operations in 16 countries across Europe, North America & Japan and claims to be the world’s most-used provider of company credit reports.
+The Creditsafe Group is a privately owned multinational provider of online company credit scores and credit report information.
+Founded in 1997, the company has expanded and now has operations in 16 countries across Europe, North America, and Japan, and claims to be the world’s most-used provider of company credit reports.
 Creditsafe now employs over 1,500 people and has a customer base in excess of 120,000 subscription customers worldwide.